cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/solver/driver.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Driver

 People interested in running a solver to participate in CoW Protocol mainly want to focus on implementing the most efficient matching engine.
 However, there are also many mundane tasks that may not seem like a competitive advantage but have to be done regardless.
-The driver is a plug-and-play component that you can run to take care of these things for you until it makes sense to actually focus on optimizing them yourself.
+The driver is a plug-and-play component that teams can run to take care of these things until it makes sense for them to actually focus on optimizing them.
 From the perspective of the protocol a `matching engine` together with its `driver` are considered a `solver`.

 ## Overview